Siaiologist/git-solo-exercise/readme.md/readme.md

-# Questions For An AnnieCannons Student?
+# Questions for an AnnieCannons Student?